Piotr1215/cloudrumble/docs/exam-prep/2021-10-31/aws_saa_co2.md

 # AWS Certified Solutions Architect Associate

-## Fundamentals
-### Cloud Environment

-1. On-Demand Self Service
-2. Broad Network Access
-3. Resource Pooling (multi-tenancy)
-4. **Rapid elasticity**
-5. Measured Service (pay as you go)

-### AWS Fundamentals

-* What is the difference between public and private services?
-* Describe different types of high availability (regional, zonal, etc)

 ## Identity & Governance
 ### Accounts

-* An account is a container, what it can contain?
+* An account is a container, what it can contain? :+1:
-* How are resources grouped?
+* How are resources grouped? :+1:
-* What are required information you need to provide in order to create an account?
+* What are required information you need to provide in order to create an account? :+1:
-* Can the same email address be used with multiple accounts?
+* Can the same email address be used with multiple accounts? :+1:
-* Can account root user login into multiple accounts?
+* Can account root user login into multiple accounts? :+1:
-* What are called the things that you can create inside of the account?
+* What are called the things that you can create inside of the account? :hand:
-* Can accounts be used to create separate environments?
+* Can accounts be used to create separate environments? :+1:
-* What is the default access mode for an account for external actors?
+* What is the default access mode for an account for external actors? :+1:
-* What service is used to configure billing alerts?
+* What service is used to configure billing alerts? :+1:
 * What are the 3 alarm states?
 * How/where to allow IAM user access to billing information?